 #1) First Maven goes through the POM .xml file.

 #2) The dependencies are loaded into the local repository.

 #3) Goes through the built-in life cycles of Maven as shown below:

 - Default: Takes care of the deployment of the project.

-- Clean: Removes any errors, thereby cleans the project, and removes the artifact produced from the previous process of the build.
+- Clean: Removes any errors, thereby cleaning the project, and removing the artifact produced from the previous process of the build.

 - Site: Takes care of the documentation of the project.

 #4) Each built-in cycles have several phases.
-For example, default has twenty-three phases while clean and site has three and four phases respectively.
+For example, default has twenty-three phases while clean and site have three and four phases respectively.